gitmachtl/scripts/cardano/testnet-launchpad/README.md

 You can now place a file with name ```common.inc``` in the calling directory and it will be sourced by the 00_common.sh automatically.
 So you can overwrite the setting-variables dynamically if you want.
 Or if you wanna place it in a more permanent place, you can name it ```.common.inc``` and place it in the user home directory like ```~/.common.inc```.
 The ```common.inc``` in a calling directory will overwrite the one in the home directory if present.

-## :bulb: ITN-Witness Ticker check for wallets and Extended-Metadata.json Infos
+## ITN-Witness Ticker check for wallets and Extended-Metadata.json Infos

 <details>
    <summary>Explore how to use your ITN Ticker as Proof and also how to use extended-metadata.json</summary>